miejoy/data-flow/README-EN.md

     }
     ```

-3. write a extension for state to comfirm StateReducerLoadable protocol and implement the action
+3. write a extension for state to comfirm ReducerLoadableState protocol and implement the action

     ```swift
-    extension NormalSharedState : StateReducerLoadable {
+    extension NormalSharedState : ReducerLoadableState {

         static func loadReducers(on store: Store<NormalSharedState>) {
             store.registerDefault { (state, action) in